Alabama county emerges from second-largest municipal bankruptcy

-BIRMINGHAM, Ala.
-Dec 3 Alabama's Jefferson County on Tuesday closed on a $1.78 billion sewer bond deal and brought an end to what had been the biggest U.S. municipal bankruptcy before Detroit filed for court protection from creditors in July.
+BIRMINGHAM, Alabama Alabama's Jefferson County on Tuesday closed on a $1.78 billion sewer bond deal and brought an end to what had been the biggest U.S. municipal bankruptcy before Detroit filed for court protection from creditors in July.

 A U.S. judge last month approved an unprecedented settlement between the county and creditors that locked in Wall Street losses easily topping $1 billon.
 The settlement also calls for 40 years of rate hikes for customers of a county sewer system at the heart of the county's financial crisis.